 After working for two years as the director of Imagine Miami, a South Florida civic engagement initiative, I honed my skill in facilitation by learning new civic dialogue techniques and facilitating civic dialogues in addition to board retreats, strategic planning sessions and other forms of dialogue and deliberation.

-For JSA, I am currently working as a subject matter expert advising the Mayor’s Task Force on Racial & Ethnic Equality in West Palm Beach, Florida.
+I recently served as subject matter expert advising the Mayor’s Task Force on Racial & Ethnic Equality in West Palm Beach, Florida.
 I designed the website for the Task Force and researched and created sections for each of its five policy areas of focus (e.g., Criminal Justice, Education & Workforce Development, Real Estate & Housing).
 For each area, I compiled data on racial disparities in West Palm Beach, summarized core issues, and shared policy recommendations, case studies and resources.
-I am also working on a History section, which illuminates links between present-day disparities and historical root causes in West Palm Beach, while also recognizing decades of struggle for justice and civil rights.
+I linked this data to my original research on histories of structural and systemic racism in West Palm Beach, also acknowleding decades of struggle for justice and civil rights.

 I’ve designed and led numerous workshops on topics such as asset-based community development and arts and civic engagement, always with a focus on equity, and I have also served as a speaker and/or panelist at conferences across the U.S.